MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 - SRP applied to interfaces is interface segregation.

-There is another issue with interface segregation pattern.
-What does an interface look like in Ruby?
-What does it look like in Python?
-These
+There is another issue with interface segregation pattern - it is language dependent.

+- What does an interface look like in Ruby?
-- There is a language dependency, Ruby, Python do not have interfaces
+- What does it look like in Python?

-One of the principles is subordinate to the other
+Interface segregation pattern is subordinate to single responsibility pattern.

 ### Liskov Substitution Pattern